11 Facts About Seinfeld’s ‘The Finale’

 As Jerry’s arch-nemesis Newman, actor Wayne Knight enjoyed plenty of screen time throughout the show’s run.
 However, Knight wasn’t keen on the finale.
 During a 2022 appearance at Pennsylvania’s Steel City Convention, he claimed the last episode “didn’t quite land in the way that [co-creators Larry David and Jerry Seinfeld] wanted.”
 Knight also noted he wasn’t sure if there was a way to end the show in a way that would work for the characters, but added: “[David] wanted them to have the worst time possible.
 And as a concept, that works, but I don’t know if it works as a finale.”

 7. David Chase thinks The Sopranos and Seinfeld should have swapped finales.

 In a 2012 interview with The New York Times, The Sopranos creator David Chase discussed how to end a series the right way.
 “It’s just very difficult to end a series,” he said.
 “For example, Seinfeld, they ended it with them all going to jail.
 Now that’s the ending we should have had.
 And they should have had ours, where it blacked out in a diner.”

-Louis-Dreyfus—who liked the finale—also felt a similar way about Seinfeld’s words.
+Louis-Dreyfus—who liked the final episode—also felt a similar way about Seinfeld’s words.
 “I was so caught by surprise by the emotion,” she told Emmy TV Legends.
 “I knew I’d be emotional, but I didn’t understand the profundity of it.
 It was a very sweet and dear moment.”